-Metuchen is a somewhat small borough located in the state of New Jersey.
-With a population of 13,886 people and five constituent neighborhoods, Metuchen is the 146th largest community in New Jersey.
+Metuchen is a medium-sized borough located in the state of New Jersey.
+With a population of 15,049 people and five constituent neighborhoods, Metuchen is the 129th largest community in New Jersey.

 Housing costs in Metuchen are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Metuchen is a decidedly white-collar borough, with fully 91.54% of the workforce employed in white-collar jobs, well above the national average.
+Metuchen is a decidedly white-collar borough, with fully 92.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Metuchen is a borough of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Metuchen who work in management occupations (17.82%), office and administrative support (11.59%), and teaching (10.36%).
+There are especially a lot of people living in Metuchen who work in management occupations (19.80%), teaching (13.94%), and office and administrative support (10.20%).

 Also of interest is that Metuchen has more people living here who work in computers and math than 95% of the places in the US.

-In Metuchen, a lot of people use the train to get to work every day though Metuchen is a relatively small borough.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Metuchen has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-Metuchen is a very ethnically-diverse borough.
+Metuchen is an extremely ethnically-diverse borough.
 The people who call Metuchen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Metuchen residents report their race to be White, followed by Asian.
-Important ancestries of people in Metuchen include Italian, German, Polish, and English.
+Important ancestries of people in Metuchen include Italian, Irish, German, Polish, and English.

 The most common language spoken in Metuchen is English.
-Other important languages spoken here include Chinese and Hindi.
+Other important languages spoken here include Spanish and Langs. of India.